buraksarac/nn-avx2/README.md

 -n	Number of labels in Y file (how many expected result, should be a sequence starting from 1)

--t	Total hidden layer count (excluding input and output)
+-t	Total hidden layer count (excluding input and output), currently only 1,

 -h	Hidden layer size (excluding bias unit)